pharo-open-documentation/pharo-wiki/General/Traits.md

 This will create a new Trait called `TNameOfMyTrait` stored in `MyPackage`.

+> Calypso provides a menu entry to create traits.
+To access it, right-click on the classes list (with no class or trait selected) and select "New trait".

 Then you add a new method to the Trait, just as you would implement a method in a class.
-All classes using this trait will be able to use methods created in the Traits if they do not override it.
+All classes using this trait will be able to use methods created in the Traits except if for methods overriden by the class.

-Tu use your Trait you just need to declare it in the class declaration as parameter of the #uses: keyword.
+Tu use your Trait you just need to declare it in the class declaration as parameter of the `#uses:` keyword.

 ```Smalltalk
 MySuperClass subclass: #MyClass